dvuanjali11/EthAvax_mod2/README.md

-# React Crypto ATM
+# ETH ATM

-This is a very simple React component for a Crypto ATM application.
+This is a very simple ETH ATM application.
 It allows users to connect their MetaMask wallet, view their account balance, deposit and withdraw ETH and check the owner's name.

 ## Features